SmingHub/Sming/Basic_rBoot/readme.txt

 separate instructions below.
 You can easily take the ota files and add them to your own project to add OTA support.

-To build any project (in threory) with rBoot support edit the Makefile to include Makefile-rboot.mk instead of Makefile-project.mk.
-Then add variables to Makefile-user.mk as in this sample.
+To build any Sming project (in threory) with rBoot support you should use Makefile-rboot.mk instead of Makefile-project.mk.
+In the sample the correct mk file is chosen automatically because of the setting RBOOT_ENABLED=1 in Makefile-user.mk

 Building
 --------